-Knowing some breastfeeding basics will help you feel confident.
+Knowing some breastfeeding basics will help you feel confident in your breastfeeding journey.

 It is common to wonder if breastfeeding is going well and how your milk supply is doing.
-Breastfeeding basics, such as what baby’s latch looks and feels like, and how your nipples feel, are all important topics.
+Breastfeeding basics–what baby’s latch looks and feels like, and how your nipples feel–are all important topics.
 Breastfeeding helpers use the same basic “list” to check how well breastfeeding is going.
 You can find this list below in Signs of a Successful Feeding.
 Knowing the breastfeeding basics we look for will help you determine if you need to seek help from a breastfeeding professional.

 Successful breastfeeding, in part, is dependent upon your Milk Supply, also linked below.
-If you are planning to balance breast and bottle, you probably plan to express your milk.
+If you are planning to breast and bottle feed, you probably plan to express your milk.
 Find some helpful tips below in Pumping and Collecting Milk.